ADLINK-COM/sema-doc/docs/source/SmartFan.md

 * Operation of SMART FAN Mode:

-  please use **EApiSmartFanSetMode** function with `SEMA_FAN_MODE_AUTO` parameter and provides 4 levels of temerpature & 4 levels of PWM are configured to get the below ladder chart:
+  please use **EApiSmartFanSetMode** function with `SEMA_FAN_MODE_AUTO` parameter and provides 4 levels of temperature & 4 levels of PWM are configured to get the below ladder chart:

   For example: